marcusonline97/Ark-Engine/README.md

 - Object structure: I think i would have gone with a structure that i am more familiar with like Unreals way with UObjects and properties that can set how that thing and it's components will behave and work.
 I needed far better core structure to make this possible.

 - Editor layer vs Gameplay.
 Currently it's just a silly switch but i should have written it differently to set it based on an integer in my main.cpp instead.

+- Plan for scale and not just throwing things at a wall solutions.
+It's a thing i learned mainly here as the project grew.
+It is incredibly difficult to scale a project when you have a crap foundation.
+AI can help solutions and wrap things neatly but won't be the best when it comes to implementation.

 - Final notes: it's fine for what it is, i will probably return to this in the future and iterate on some things likely if my team wants to repurpose the engine. ( What every dev says and never does)
 We'll see, if my dev team actually wants to reuse the engine and invest some time into making it a bit more stable for an in-house solution then we might revamp this project in the future.